nhnpro/floop/README.md

 The example above displays everything required to use the library, you may keep reading to learn more [details](#details)), but it's not really necessary.
 See the full example [here](../blob/master/examples/clicker.dart).

 Any kind of values can be kept in the global store `floop`.
-If you wish, you may create you own stores by doing `Map myStore = ObservedMap()` instead of using the built in store `floop`.
+Own stores can be created by `Map myStore = ObservedMap()` instead of using the built in store `floop`.

 ## Install